Can the contradictions of capitalism enunciated by Marx really be the causes of its disappearance?

 The first consequence of the dissociation between workers, the suppliers of labor, and capitalists, the suppliers of the means of production, is that it effectively creates a class system.
 But any community that suffers from a shortage of the goods and services it produces automatically creates a class system: a class of haves and a class of have-nots, the equal sharing of an insufficient production being impossible.
 A classless system is only possible with a society of plenty, as was the case with the original societies.

-Moreover, such a class system is not necessarily a conflicting operating system.
+Moreover, such a class system is not necessarily a conflicting system of exploitation.
 That workers sell their working hours without owning the means of production and the fruits of their labor is not in itself bad.
 One can imagine a system where people are free to serve others without being exploited.
 We voluntarily put ourselves at the service of our elders, our youth, our sick, and the disabled.
 Serving others only becomes evil if we are forced to do so.
 For example, if one takes away free access to livelihoods and people are forced to work and serve a boss to earn the money necessary to survive, then it effectively becomes enslavement and exploitation.
 Whoever owns the means of production, whether private or public.

 All living things, and of course all human beings, have a right to the things they need to survive for free.
 This natural and universal right is unfortunately no longer respected by the elaborate systems of society that have been put in place.